-Episcopal Church Women (call us ECW for short) is centered in congregations and empowers women to do Christ’s ministry throughout the world.
+Episcopal Church Women (ECW) is centered in congregations and empowers women to do Christ’s ministry throughout the world.
 Our vision is to be a vibrant blend of all ages, who come together as a peacemaking, healing part of the Church.
-We aspire to be a ‘Godspark’, shining and sharing the love of Christ.
+We aspire to be a ‘Godspark,’ shining and sharing the love of Christ.

-We’ve been working together a long time; since 1871, in fact.
-ECW began as the ‘Women’s Society and Auxiliary’ and we began to publicize our work straightaway through a column in the national Episcopal Church magazine of the time.
+We’ve been working together a long time – since 1871.
+ECW began as the ‘Women’s Society and Auxiliary’ and we began to publicize our work straight through the national Episcopal Church magazine.
 We began raising money and putting together boxes for Episcopal missionaries around the world shortly thereafter.
 In 1875, just a few short years after we began, we put together a total of 331 boxes and raised nearly $45,000.
 That’s over $1,000,000 in 2015 currency!

 Throughout the years, in all sorts of ways, women have been coming together and working on behalf of the Episcopal Church, through the parishes, diocese, and province.
 Read on to see what we’re up to today.